Shapoor Zadran: International career

 Zadran made his One Day International debut against the Netherlands during Afghanistan's tour of the Netherlands in 2009, where he took 4/24 from 10 overs.
 Despite this, Afghanistan lost the match by 8 runs.

 Later, in November 2009 he was a member of Afghanistan's 2009 ACC Twenty20 Cup winning squad.
 In 2010 made his full Twenty20 International debut against Ireland in the 2010 Quadrangular Twenty20 Series in Sri Lanka.
 Later on in February 2010, Zadran was a key member of Afghanistan's 2010 ICC World Twenty20 Qualifier winning squad and was later named in Afghanistan's squad for the 2010 ICC World Twenty20.

 In April 2010, Zadran was a key member of Afghanistan's 2010 ACC Trophy Elite winning squad which defeated Nepal in the final, with Zadran taking a single wicket for the cost of just 11 runs from 7 overs.

 He was part of Afghanistan squad in the T20 World Cup 2012 in Sri Lanka and looked impressive.
 In the T20 World Cup, he along with Gulbadin Naib set the record for the highest 9th wicket partnership in ICC World T20 history (44), which is still a record for Afghanistan.

 In August 2019, he was named in Afghanistan's Test squad for their one-off match against Bangladesh, but he did not play.
 In September 2021, he was named in Afghanistan's squad for the 2021 ICC Men's T20 World Cup.

+Death

+Zadran died on 7 July 2026 in a New Delhi hospital after a long illness with HLH, a severe immune system disorder, aged 38.
+His passing was met by tributes from the ACB, various Afghan and international cricketers, and the cricketing media.